sarathsasidharan/fabric-launcher/docs/load_data_scalable.md

 ![pipeline](/images/meta_pipe.png)

 Insider the ForEach Activity, the copy activity is added which accepts the table name and executes the copy.
 In this case, it's copying it to a [lakehouse](https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-overview).
+This is immediately available to query using SQL.